 Students take stock of the differences in writing situations, genres, and conventions by exploring the writing that gets done in their declared—or prospective—field of study.

-Any questions related to adding, dropping, or withdrawing from ENC 1101 and ENC 2135 should be directed to the Office of Undergraduate Studies (firstname.lastname@example.org).
+Please contact the CCP Director, Dr. Elias Dominguez Barajas (firstname.lastname@example.org), or CCP Specialist, Dr. Christie Daniels (email@example.com).
+Any questions related to transferring course credit or adding, dropping, or withdrawing from ENC 1101 and ENC 2135 should be directed to the Office of Undergraduate Studies (firstname.lastname@example.org).